-Experts on invasive alien species issues, including their policy and legislation, could be considered as stakeholders too.
-The need for scientific and technical support must be duly assessed and envisaged (e.g. methods of monitoring and assessment of pathways should be defined through ad hoc research).
+The need for scientific and technical support to be provided by experts on IAS issues (including policy and legislation) must be duly assessed and envisaged (e.g. methods of monitoring and assessment of pathways should be defined through ad hoc research).